Aryann65/devops-qoala-assignment--Aryann---21ucs038/README.md

 ## Issues Identified

 1. Minor spelling mistakes in configuration files led to misconfigurations, disrupting the setup process.
-Invalid HTML File Path in Dockerfile

-2. The Dockerfile referenced an HTML file that did not exist, resulting in build errors due to the invalid path.
+2. There was an invalid HTML File Path in Dockerfile.
+The Dockerfile referenced an HTML file that did not exist, resulting in build errors due to the invalid path.
-Obsolete version Attribute in docker-compose.yaml

 3. The docker-compose up command issued a warning regarding the obsolete version attribute.
 While not critical, it created potential for confusion.
-Flask Development Server Warning

 4. Flask displayed a warning about running in development mode, advising the use of a production-ready WSGI server.
-Missing Python Application Logs

 5. After switching to gunicorn, only nginx logs appeared by default, causing python_app logs to be hidden from the main output.
 ---